brandur/sorg/content/drafts/hacker-analytics.md

  + ---------- + --------------- +
 ```

-Here's a different query that shows me my most popular articles this month:
+Here's one that shows me my most popular articles this month:

 ``` sql
 SELECT